onzfonz/comp227/src/content/1/en/part1c.md

 ### An event handler is a function

 <!-- Nappien tapahtumankäsittelijät on siis määritelty suoraan <i>onClick</i>-attribuuttien määrittelyn yhteydessä seuraavasti: -->
-We define the event handlers for our buttons where we declare their <i>onClick</i> attributes:
+We define the event handlers for our buttons where we declare their `onClick` attributes:

 ```js
 <button onClick={() => setCounter(counter + 1)}>